D7 motorway (Czech Republic)

-D7 motorway (Dálnice D7) is a motorway connecting Prague to Chomutov, and to the German border.
+D7 motorway (Dálnice D7) is a motorway connecting Prague to Chomutov, from where it continues as a dual and later single carriageway to Chemnitz in Germany.
 As of 2025, the motorway is 54 km long.

-Until 31 December 2015, the road was designated as the Expressway R7 (rychlostní silnice R7).
+It is one of two continuous motorway links between Prague with Ústí nad Labem Region.
+The primary function of D7 motorway is to connect the industrial regions of Žatec, Louny, Most, and Chomutov.

 Course

+Before 2016, the road was designated as the Expressway R7 (rychlostní silnice R7).

 The D7 motorway is a not yet fully completed motorway leading from Prague through Louny to Spořice near Chomutov.
 It will be 78 km long once complete and is planned as a four-lane road throughout its entire length.

 Prague to Louny

 The D7 motorway starts in the north-west of Prague, with a temporary free connection to the I/7 road.

 From the Ruzyně off-ramp, the motorway continues in a north-westerly direction towards Slaném, passing the town of Buštěhrad.
 Near the village of Knovíz, the motorway is currently provisionally terminated and becomes the I/7 road leading up to the junction with the I/16 road at the Slaný-západ MÚK on the right half of the future motorway profile.
 After completion, the motorway will therefore continue in a north-westerly direction, curving from Knovíz to form the south-western bypass of Slaný, crossing several valleys.

 The continuation northwest of Slaný will follow the route of the current I/7 road, which forms the left half of the future motorway profile, except for the section near Písek, where a north-eastern bypass will be created.
 At Kutrovice, the motorway will then cross a valley, then pass by the village of Třebíz to the border of the Central Bohemia and Ústí nad Labem Region.
 The section from the border of the regions, including the south-western bypass of the town of Panenský Týnec, was put into operation in December 2021 and followed the previously put into operation section near Sulce (Toužetín), which was put into operation in 2009.
 From Sulce, it continues past Chlumčany (partially operational in December 2023, fully operational in June 2024) to Louny, where it is connected to its south-western bypass, which was put into operation in September 2023.